pensadotech/NasaMern/README.md

 The application offers two views, a) the home view is to visualize any stored articles, and b) the scrape view is to retrieve news from NASA.

-The scrape view is where the user can look at the retrieved articles and can save them into the DB for later use.
+The scrape view is where the user can retrieve articles and can save them into the DB for later use.
 The home view allows the user to see all stored articles and delete them when are no longer used.
-The user can delete ne article at a time or all of them.
+The user can delete one article at a time or all of them.

-Once the application is open, the menu will offer the option that reads ‘Get Articles’ to move to the second view where the user can start retrieving Articles.
+Once the application is open, the menu will offer the option that reads _‘Get Articles’_ to help moving to the second view where the user can start retrieving Articles from NASA news feed.

 ![GetArticles](./docs/2.GetArticles.png)

-In the view to scrape articles, by hitting the button ‘Scrape Articles’, the system will connect to the NASA news feed and retrieve all available articles, presenting them to the user.
+In the view to scrape articles, by hitting the button _‘Scrape Articles’_, the system will connect to the NASA news feed and retrieve all available articles, presenting them to the user.

 ![ScrapeArticles](./docs/3.ScrapeArticles.png)

-For articles that interest the user, by clicking the “Save Article” button, the article is stored into the database, and removed from the screen.
+For the articles that interest the user, by clicking the _'Save Article'_ button, the system save a selected article into the database, and removes it from the screen.
 The user can continue selecting many articles and when done, these will now be visible in the main view.

-There is also a “Read more” button that can offer the full article in a separate tab in the internet browser.
+There is also a _'Read more'_ button that can offer the full article in a separate tab in the internet browser.

-The user can also hit the ‘Clear Screen” to remove the retrieved articles.
-This view is thrown away after the session end.
-However, it can be cleared and can recall NASA news as many times as needed.
+The user can also hit the _‘Clear Screen'_ to remove the retrieved articles.
+This view is thrown away after the session ends.
+However, it can be cleared and can recall news as many times as needed.

-The second view is going through an express route that uses “axios” and “cheerio” libraries to do the work.
+This second view is going through an express route that uses **axios** and **cheerio** libraries to do the work.

 ![SaveArticle](./docs/4.SaveArticle.png)

 In the main view, any article stored in the database will be retrieved and presented to the user.
-In here, the user can also select the “Read more” button that can offer the full article in a separate tab in the internet browser.
+In here, the user can also select the _'Read more'_ button to read the full article, in a separate tab in the internet browser.

-If the article is no longer of interest, the user can select the “Delete Article” button to remove it from the database.

-If the user wants to clear the total list of articles in the database, the “Delete All Articles” offers such capability.
+If the article is no longer of interest, the user can select the _'Delete Article'_ button to remove it from the database.
+If the user wants to clear the total list of articles in the database, the _'Delete All Articles'_ offers such capability.

 ![DeleteArticles](./docs/5.DeleteArticles.png)

 ## Who can benefit from this application

 This application is beneficial for NodeJS/React developer, providing sample programming structures using JavaScript, and using **Express**, **Mongo DB**, **mongoose (ODM)**, and API routes that encapsulate the logic to access the database.

+## How developers can get started

 ## Dependedencies